 If you ever had polyps or colon cancer in the past, colonoscopies are done as a safety check to make sure there aren’t any new polyps, or that the cancer hasn’t come back.

-Believe it or not, most people say that getting ready for a colonoscopy is the worst part.
+Believe it or not, most people say that getting ready for the colonoscopy prep is the worst part.
 Many people have heard terrible stories about the prep you need to drink the night before a colonoscopy, but Dr Nowain utilizes a low-volume technique and will help make sure you have a very comfortable experience.
 But no matter which method your doctor uses, they all do the same thing: clean out your colon.

 Prep for a colonoscopy starts a week or 2 before your procedure.
 So make sure Dr. Nowain has all the information he needs.
 Let him know if you have any health conditions or allergies as well as